dwajsman/wmdd_4935/week1/01intro.md

 ### NPM

-we will come back to this very soon, for now NPM is the *Node Package Manager* and it is a handy tool for installing modules, or packages (programs, functions...) that other developers have written that make writing software much faster.
+We will come back to this very soon, for now NPM is the *Node Package Manager* and it is a handy tool for installing modules, or packages (programs, functions...) that other developers have written that make writing software much faster.
 It likely comes as no surprise that there are many tasks that need to be done